 Sexologists would explain what happens to your hormones and physiology within a long-term relationship, and would possibly prescribe medication.

+I formulate what you really can do, deriving pleasure from the process and not even straining yourself.
 To learn more, read my novel, THE MASK, or The Formula of an Ideal Wife.
 If you feel that Love is one of your priorities, and you still want the same love you had in the beginning, take the trouble to read the novel.
 It’s written for women.